learnpoint/status/README.md

 ## How to: Set status

-Modify `status.json` and push to the main branch.
+Modify `status.json` and commit to the main branch.

 ## How to: Add an incident

-Modify `incidents.json` and push to the main branch.
+Modify `incidents.json` and commit to the main branch.

+## Deploy time

+Once you've commited your changes to `status.json` or `incidents.json` it will take ~30 seconds for the files to be deployed.
+However, the files might be cached by the client browser.
+The server (github pages) always responds with a `max-age` of 10 minutes.
+Your commited changes should be visible on [https://learnpoint.se/status/](https://learnpoint.se/status/) within no more than 11 minutes.